irynasavchukander-collab/portfolio-furniture-company-/README.md

 market (~$13.9M).

-![Revenue Share by Continent](images/Revenue_Share_By_Continent.png)
+![Revenue Share by Continent](images/Revenue_Share_By_Continent.png) *The Americas account for the majority of total revenue, driven by order volume rather than higher AOV.*

 Scale revenue in the Americas by optimizing logistics for high order volumes, while testing premium segments to lift AOV.
 Grow Europe's revenue by increasing order volume, leveraging its already high conversion rate.

-![Revenue vs Conversion Rate by Top-10 Countries](images/Revenue_Vs_Conversion_Rate_by_Top-10_Countries.png)
+![Revenue vs Conversion Rate by Top-10 Countries](images/Revenue_Vs_Conversion_Rate_by_Top-10_Countries.png) *The US leads in revenue by scale; Germany and Spain show the highest conversion rates — engaged markets with volume growth potential.*

 - **Product mix:** Sofas, chairs, and beds drive the most revenue; bookcases drive the most units.
 A recommended mix is ~60-70% mass-market units paired with ~40-50% revenue share from premium categories, supported by cross-selling.
-  ![Top 10 Categories: AOV vs Sold Items](images/Top-10_Categories_AOV_vs_Sold_item.png)
+  ![Top 10 Categories: AOV vs Sold Items](images/Top-10_Categories_AOV_vs_Sold_item.png) *Sofas and beds carry high AOV but low volume; bookcases and chairs show the opposite — revealing the premium vs. mass-market split.*

 ### Seasonality & Sales Dynamics